australian workers favour male bosses but want to work in gender-diverse teams

-When asked about gender preference, 65% of Australian respondents said they prefer a male as a direct manager, yet 90% reported a preference to work in a gender-diverse team.
+When asked about gender preference, 65% of Australian respondents said they prefer a male as a direct manager, yet 90% reported choosing to work in a gender-diverse team.

-The majority of Australians surveyed claimed gender diverse teams achieve better results than single-sex teams, with 83% claiming mixed-gender teams are more results-oriented.
-This was well ahead of the global average, with only 68% of respondents globally believing mixed-gender teams achieve better results.
+Most Australians surveyed claimed gender-diverse teams achieve better results than single-sex teams, with 83% claiming mixed-gender groups are more results-oriented.
+This was well ahead of the global average, with only 68% of respondents believing mixed-gender teams achieve better results globally.

 According to the research, Australians ranked highly in the world on gender diversity, sitting 8th on the table of the other 33 countries across Europe, Asia-Pacific and the Americas, well ahead of our neighbours New Zealand at 27th place.

-Australian employees overall don’t perceive a significant difference in the general treatment of men and women in the workplace, with 84% believing men and women are equally supported in their organisation, and 83% claimed both sexes are equally rewarded in similar positions, ahead of global averages.
+Australian employees don’t perceive a significant difference in the general treatment of men and women in the workplace, with 84% believing men and women are equally supported in their organisation, and 83% claimed both sexes are similarly rewarded in similar positions, ahead of global averages.

 However, gender bias was still considered an issue in more than half of Australian workplaces, with 60% indicating that men are favoured over women when two candidates equally qualify for the same job.

 “Interestingly, more than half of Australian employees believe gender equality increases with the seniority of the job.
-This figure could be a promising sign that we’re on our way to supporting female employees in senior roles, but it is actually concerning for women starting out in the workforce.
-We need to ensure women are being given equal opportunities to reach those senior roles in the first place.”
+This figure could be a promising sign that we’re on our way to supporting female employees in senior roles, but it is concerning for women starting in the workforce.
+We must ensure women are given equal opportunities to reach those senior roles in the first place.”